monty5811/stcolumbas.freechurch.org/src/_updates/2021-03-16-sign-up-for-services-in-march-and-april.md

 It is very important to return this form to us. (contact *[help@stcsfc.org](mailto:help@stcsfc.org)* if you have any difficulties accessing it).
 If we do not have a form returned, then we cannot allocate a service invitation to you.
 Please fill in the form even if you have no plans to attend, are unavailable or have been told to self-isolate.
 We also only require one completed form per household or extended household.

-**The deadline for submissions is the end of the day on Friday, 19th March.**
+**The deadline for submissions is the end of the day on Friday 19th March.**